-- determining the compensation of our CEO and, in partnership with our CEO, establishing the compensation of all other named executive officers, including salary, cash incentives and equity awards; - making recommendations to the Board regarding the design of our incentive compensation programs; and - establishing the financial metrics and performance targets under our incentive compensation programs.
+- determining the compensation of our CEO and, in partnership with our CEO, establishing the compensation of all other named executive officers, including salary, cash incentives and equity awards; - 22 AMN HEALTHCARE SERVICES, INC. i 2015 Proxy Statement considers relative and total shareholder return in determining our CEO's award under the Relative Performance/Individual Leadership Component.
+We may also utilize the Relative Performance/Individual Leadership Component as a partial countermeasure if our financial targets established under our Annual Operating Plan at the beginning of the year do not ultimately reflect above-market performance.